 – Zach Wilson didn’t explode like many hoped he would – Throwing for 2,382 yards and 11 scores and nine picks – and he ran for 167 yards and three scores.
 The 6-3, 2101-pounder is accurate, he’s not afraid to take shots, and now he has two years under his belt.

 The backup situation is terrific with Baylor Romney – who threw seven TD passes and two picks – and Jaren Hall good enough to step in if needed.
 Both were fine when they got their chances.

-If Matt Bushman isn’t the best tight end in the country, he’s not terribly far off.
-The 6-5, 240-pounder led the team with 688 yards and four scores on 47 grabs, but the top three wide receivers are gone.
+If Matt Bushman isn’t the best tight end in the country, he wasn’t terribly far off, and now he’ll be sorely missed after being lost for the season to a preseason injury.
+The 6-5, 240-pounder led the team with 688 yards and four scores on 47 grabs, and to make matters worse, the top three wide receivers are gone.

 Gunner Romney is a solid junior who caught 31 passes, and Dax Milne made 21 grabs for 285 yards and two scores.
-The rest of the parts have to fill in, with 604, 215-pound Neil Pau’u the linked No. 3 guy.
+The rest of the parts have to fill in, with 6-4, 215-pound Neil Pau’u the big No. 3 guy.

 – All five starters are expected back on a line, but there should be some big fights among a group that was fine, but wasn’t dominant.
 There’s depth, and there are plenty of options.
 6-6, 300-pound junior Brady Christensen is a keeper at left tackle, and junior James Empey has established himself the main man at center.

 It would be nice if a No. 1 rusher could rise up.
-Sophomore Sione Finau is back after leading the way with just 359 yards, but he’s likely going to be a part of a rotation around Utah transfer Devontae Henry-Cole.
+Sophomore Sione Finau is back after leading the way with just 359 yards, but he’s likely going to be a part of a rotation with 6-1, 210-pound junior Lopini Katoa.
 Running back by committee wouldn’t be a horrible thing here.